abelzhang115/abelzhang115/README.md

 core concept: Region, availability zone. global services (route 53, IAM, cloudfront, WAF).

+## Availability Zone
+An Availability Zone is represented by a region code followed by a letter identifier; for example, us-east-1a.
+To ensure that resources are distributed across the Availability Zones for a region, AWS maps Availability Zones to names for each AWS account.
+For example, the Availability Zone us-west-2a for one AWS account might not be the same location as us-west-2a for another AWS account.

+To coordinate Availability Zones across accounts, you must use the AZ ID, which is a unique and consistent identifier for an Availability Zone.
+For example, usw2-az2 is an AZ ID for the us-west-2 region and it has the same location in every AWS account.

+Viewing AZ IDs enables you to determine the location of resources in one account relative to the resources in another account.
+For example, if you share a subnet in the Availability Zone with the AZ ID usw2-az2 with another account, this subnet is available to that account in the Availability Zone whose AZ ID is also usw2-az2.

+You can view the AZ IDs by going to the service health section of the EC2 Dashboard via your AWS Management Console.

 ## Compute

 EC2- Elastic Compute Cloud = Infrastructure As a Service